FirebirdSQL/jaybird-manual/src/jaybird_manual.md

 getter method depending on the type of column.
 For example the *ResultSet.getInt(1)* method returns the value of the first column as an *int* value.
-If value of the column is not integer, driver tries to convert it according to the “Data Type Conversion Table” specified in [Data Type Conversion Table](#anchor-20).
+If value of the column is not integer, driver tries to convert it according to the "Data Type Conversion Table" specified in [Data Type Conversion Table](#anchor-20).
 If conversion is not possible, an exception is thrown.